Griffin Island (RuneQuest): Reception

 Jean Demesse, writing in Issue 34 of Casus Belli, recommended this product as perfect for new gamemasters.
 Although Demesse thought the material was essentially identical to the previous Griffin Mountain, he though the new streamlined rules system of 3rd edition RuneQuest made this a more playable product.
-He implored old RuneQuest players to gfive the new system a try, saying, "Runequesters, don't go crazy: it's all good!"
+He implored old RuneQuest players to give the new system a try, saying, "Runequesters, don't go crazy: it's all good!"

 In the September 1986 edition of White Dwarf (Issue #81), Robert Neville had a few quibbles, complaining about the changes made to the names of monsters and deities in order to move the material out of the world of Glorantha.
 He also thought the map's text should have looked more "ancient" rather that using typset text.
 He concluded that for those with the old Griffon Mountain supplement, this new product was not necessary.
 But for those who did not already own it, Neville suggested, "Griffin Island is very highly recommended to everyone who hasn't a copy of the original."

-In Issue 4 of Adventurer, Tom Zunder thought that Griffin Island suffered in comaprison to its predecessor, Griffin Mountain, having substantially less material.
+In Issue 4 of Adventurer, Tom Zunder thought that Griffin Island suffered in comparison to its predecessor, Griffin Mountain, having substantially less material.
 However Zunder thought Island was a good package on its own, and concluded, "a great RQ/Gateway supplement, but marred by memories of its previous incarnation.
 Given the quality of material here, and the wealth of material compared to the 3 AD&D scenarios the money would otherwise buy you, I cannot do anything but recommend it to all new RQ Refs and all wanting an excellent and adaptable campaign setting to explore and extrapolate from."

 In the October 1987 edition of Dragon (Issue #126), Ken Rolston lamented the loss of the world of Glorantha, but admitted that "it is with resigned enthusiasm that I salute the adaptation of the Gloranthan Griffin Mountain material to more generic fantasy conventions."
 Rolston applauded the quality of work, saying, "The campaign background material, game-master staging notes, minor encounters, and scenarios are exceptionally well-done.
 For the most part, the classic setting and narrative values of the original have been preserved or enhanced."
 He also liked the short adventures that were included, commenting that "The best things about the scenario resources are their brevity and variety - perfect for an evening’s entertainment, easily reviewed and understood by the GM, with good maps and simple text descriptions."
 He concluded with a strong recommendation, saying, "The excellent presentation of the player handouts enhances the already superior quality of the campaign and adventure material, and fine presentation of the original Griffin As the only representative of a classic line of campaign supplements still is an essential part of any fantasy role-player’s library.
 Newcomers to Chaosium’s campaign-supplement presentation wizardry will marvel at its excellence.
 Old fans of the out-of-print Gloranthan supplements must resist nostalgic comparisons with the good old days and recognize Griffin Island for what it is: the best contemporary fantasy campaign supplement."